 My parents sold their house and moved to Colorado!

 God answered our prayer by giving them peace.
 They felt it was time to go, packed up, and moved.
 Just like that, spontaneously.
 They joked about me moving first, saying the situation was like the story about the spies viewing the Promised Land (as if I checked it out before they came and… you get it).
 So I went back to Alaska again to celebrate the holidays and help them pack.

 Olga helped our family find a house to rent – it was in the same neighborhood as them and also an answered prayer about where I would live next.
 She also helped us with schools for my brothers to attend.
 I can only imagine how hard it must’ve been to start school in a new state mid-year, but they were troopers and made it look easy!

 I’m grateful to our friends who poured so much of their time, attention, and support through first my transition, and then my family’s!
 It’s important to have a faith-community around you and also to be a reliable person for others.
-On top of that, it’s important to trust God when asking for direction.
+It’s important to trust God when asking for direction.
 I had my doubts and questions, but with every answered prayer, my confidence grew, and I became more and more familiar with His will for my life!

 14 This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
 1 John 5:14